salvasser/Erlang/web_users/README.md

 	localhost:8071.
 ------------------------------------------------
-if you run the program again, then execute:
+if you run the program again, then execute in virtual machine erlang container:
 ------------------------------------------------

-	server:clear_data().		in virtual machine erlang container
+	server:clear_data().

 then restart the erlang virtual machine.
 ------------------------------------------------